-FYI - Files deleted from the Cryptainer volume, are deleted like any other file you delete from your computer.
+FYI - Files deleted from the Cryptainer vault, are deleted like any other file you delete from your computer.
 In order to delete your files securely (with no way of recovery) you must 'shred' your files.
 More information on how to shred your files can be found here

 A "Win32" or an I/O error shows up incase there is an older installed version of Cryptainer or from the Cryptainer service not being completely removed or partially removed.
 Please ignore the error message and re-install the software.
 This ought to resolve the problem.

 For the security of your data Cryptainer does not allow you to encrypt an entire hard drive.
 You could create as many large volume files as you like and store your data in it.
 It is not recommended to create a volume file as large as your hard disk.

 Unfortunately this is not possible.
 Cryptainer runs as a process within the Windows framework.
 It needs be enabled as well be started up and shut down on request.
 It is necessarily constrained, by the overall Windows configuration, of the client machine.

 This in turn is derived from the security, permissions, to illustrate just one instance of the client machine.